Theo Mitchell: Political career

+1990 Campaign for Governor

 In 1994 Mitchell was found guilty of seven counts of violating federal tax laws and sentenced to 90 days in jail.
 Because he was convicted, the South Carolina Senate voted in 1995 to expel Mitchell from the Senate by a vote of 38 to 7.
 It was the only time that a black member had been expelled from the state Senate.
 Additionally in response to his expulsion, the state Senate proposed a bill that if a member of the legislature resigns or is expelled, they must repay any compensation received.
 Upon the completion of his 90-day sentence, he lost the special election to fill his vacant seat.

 Subsequent career

 Mitchell established the law firm Theo W. Mitchell and Associates in Greenville to specialize in civil rights, human rights and criminal law.
 As an attorney, he undertook numerous projects for the poor and needy, the consumers, and senior citizens of the county.
 Mitchell also serves on the board of directors of the LaRouche Movement's Schiller Institute.